emsikes/ml-retail-price-predictor/README.md

 - Deploy an interactive UI with **Gradio**
 - Run serverless inference on **Modal.com** for scalable, cost-efficient compute
 - Combine fine-tuned models with retrieval-augmented context for intelligent pricing
+- QLoRA fine-tuning of **Llama-3.2-3B** on domain-curated product pricing data

 ---